China arrests thousands for 'virus-related crimes' – latest updates

 The CDC said this week that people exposed to Covid-19 but not symptomatic may not need to be tested, shocking doctors and politicians and prompting accusations the guidance was politically motivated.

-Even before the CDC guidance, coronavirus testing in the United States had dropped.
-The United States tested on average 675,000 people a day last week, down from a peak in late July of over 800,000 people a day.
+Even before the CDC guidance, coronavirus testing in the US had dropped.
+The US tested on average 675,000 people a day last week, down from a peak in late July of over 800,000 people a day.